A Dollar Tree menu plan that will stretch your budget and challenge your thinking on what you can make from the Dollar Tree.

-That’s the reaction my husband had when I put meals on our table over the last week from this Dollar Tree meal plan I created.
+That’s the reaction my husband had when I put cheap meals for 2 on our table over the last week from this Dollar Tree meal plan I created.

 These meals were made entirely from ingredients found at the Dollar Tree…and there were no beans or rice in sight.

 Hint: nothing against beans and rice, but I feel like those are the “easy” recipes to make from dollar stores and wanted to stretch your thinking and challenge myself on this.

 So, why Dollar Tree meals?

 - you’re really low on funds until your next paycheck AND the pantry is looking bare (you might want to check out my emergency financial assistance article)